vertices-network/c-vertices-sdk/README.md

 👉 More to come about how to import the package into your build system.

-> 💡 Vertices will provide [examples](examples/) with various major SDKs, such as the ESP-IDF for Espressif microcontrollers.
+> 💡 Vertices is providing [examples](examples/) with various major SDKs, such as the ESP-IDF for Espressif microcontrollers.
 You can probably copy-paste our source code into your project 🙂.

 ### Examples